andregtllopes/Scientific-research/DEP/README.md

 - **Multi-Scale Analysis**: Captures patterns at different scales through dilated convolutions

 For detailed performance metrics and comparisons, refer to the full research paper.

-## 📚 References

-For comprehensive information about the methodology, architecture design choices, experimental setup, and detailed results, please consult:

-- **"DEP: Dual-Path Embeddings for Protein Toxicity Classification"** - Full research paper included in this directory

 ## 👨‍🔬 Author